 I will only state that Third Stage thinking, if it takes itself seriously and faces its consequences for human life honestly, generated Fourth Stage thinking.
 Among the remnant of thinking people, it cannot do otherwise.

 The telos of Fourth Stage thinking is suicide: if not personal, then cultural and cognitive.
 We probably have an explanation here for why fantasy of various sorts (not always labeled as such!) is so popular on today’s world, especially among the young.
-Not to mention why suicide is a leading cause of preventable death in the advanced world.
+Not to mention why suicide is one of the leading causes of preventable death in the advanced world, especially among the young.

 What I would argue: we cannot simply go back to an earlier stage, although we can identify features of those earlier stages which were fundamentally sound, and from which we can still learn.